Hunter Center9200 University Blvd., Charleston, SC 29406P843-735-7050Eenroll@csuniv.edu

 Students may withdraw from a class after the Drop/Add Period and receive a grade of W (withdraw).

 Receiving a grade of W (withdraw) constitutes as one (1) attempt towards the three (3) attempts allowed to take a course.
 Students are still responsible for the charges of a class when withdrawing.

 You must fill out the withdraw form in MYCSU by the deadline of each term.
 The withdraw form is located in MYCSU under the “Student” tab, then “Courses and Grades.”

 Services provided by the Student Success Center

 Academic Advisors are assigned to a student based on their chosen major.
 Academic Advisors will help students with registering for classes and direct students to resources that enable sound career and personal choices.
-The Academic Advisor for all undergraduate students in the CAPS program is Presley Craft under the Dean, Dr. Marc Embler.

 We will establish and maintain a scholarly climate where all learners can think, learn and grow.
 We will encourage holistic student development with an emphasis on academic understanding, acquisition of study skills, and growing spiritual maturity.
 An academic support service available to all students at CSU.
 Trained learning consultants and professionals provide the following services designed to maximize your learning experience across the curriculum:

 Workshops are offered each semester.
 Some examples are: Personal Responsibility, Make Your Textbooks Work for You, Money and College Life: Cash Management and Spending Plans, Wise Note Making.